So, we made our own Fathers Day stepping stone!

 I was very intimidated to work with concrete.
-You have to get the mixture just right and I figured I would have a goopy mess that was too wet to hold an imprint or else it would harden up too quickly for the kids to finish decorating it.
-But my kids were really excited about this project so we jumped in.
+You have to get the mixture just right, and I figured I would have a goopy mess that was too wet to hold an imprint or else it would harden up too quickly for the kids to finish decorating it.
+But, my kids were really excited about this project so we jumped in anyway, and I am glad we did!

 Supplies for Making a Stepping Stone: